 The other noticeable difference is the number of buttons on the handles.
 The 4300 has no other button apart from the power button while the 5100 and 6100 have additional buttons below the power button and LED illuminated display under the cleaning modes inscribed on the handle.
 The LED is activated when a cleaning mode is activated

-The 4300 has two intensities (high and low), this means that in spite of having different cleaning modes, you can use the intensity levels to vary the way you clean your teeth and to suite your needs.
+The Philips Sonicare Protectiveclean 4300 has two intensities (high and low), this means that in spite of having different cleaning modes, you can use the intensity levels to vary the way you clean your teeth and to suit your needs.

 The 5100 has no intensity setting and therefore the different cleaning modes run on factory default setting to give the best results.